common name: brown marmorated stink bug

 - Khrimian A, Shearer PW, Zhang A, Hamilton GC, Aldrich JR. 2008.
 Field trapping of the invasive brown marmorated stink bug, Halyomorpha halys, with geometric isomers of methyl 2,4,6-Decatrienoate.
 Journal of Agricultural and Food Chemicals 56: 197-203.

 - Lehman R. 2009.
 Personnel Communication.
 Pennsylvania Department of Agriculture (retired).

 - NAPIS (May 2009).
 Reported status of brown marmorated stink bug, Halyomorpha halys.
-National Agricultural Pest Information System Pest Tracker.
-(23 April 2013).
+National Agricultural Pest Information System Pest Tracker. (no longer available online)

 - Nielsen AL, Hamilton GC.
 2009.
 Seasonal occurance and impact of Halyomorpha halys (Hemiptera: Pentatomidae) in tree fruit.
 Journal of Economic Entomology 102: 113-1140.

 - Nielsen AL, Shearer PW, Hamilton GC.
 2008.
 Toxicity of insecticides to Halyomorpha halys (Hemiptera: Pentatomidae) using glass-vial bioassays.
 Journal of Economic Entomology 101: 1439-1442.